 - Identify and right-click on the partition that you are going to shrink to allocate the space for partitions of Linux.

 - Next, click on the shrink and enter the amount of space that you want to allocate and again click on shrink.
 This will create free unallocated space, look in the image below.

-Now you created free space, boot from a Ubuntu live installation media, and move to the installation type window and select something else.
-And then to create partition repeat the above steps again.
+Now you have created free space, boot from a Ubuntu live installation media, and move to the installation type window and select something else.
+To create the partitions repeat the above steps again.